What is metadata?

 Logging into JANUS

 Go to https://janus.wayf.dk and create a user account — by entering your e-mail address in the field below New accoount, then clicking Send.
 You will then receive an e-mail with a login token.
 A good practice is to create a dedicated e-mail address for use with JANUS — and make it readable to any member of your organisation that needs JANUS access — so that future access to your organisation's JANUS metadata won't be limited to you personally.
+However, never use a service desk or help desk e-mail address.
 Click the login link in the e-mail, then click the Create button on the resulting browser page.
 Click Dashboard in the window then appearing and then on the Connections tab.

 Once the user account has been created, you can log into it by entering the same e-mail address below Login and clicking Send.
 Click that of your entries that you want to inspect or edit.